 In 2015, Chilean authorities intercepted 37,200 cans of ‘horse mackerel’, which turned out to be Pacific menhaden, a lower-value species.
 If sold, the mislabelled cans would have retailed for over $19 million.
 The costs of global seafood fraud for unknowing retailers and consumers have not yet been monetised but are significant.

 In 2015, the European Commission issued a ‘yellow card’ warning to Thailand following numerous human rights abuses in the country’s seafood supply chains.
 The Commission threatened to ban seafood imports from the country altogether if they did not see improvements.
 The warning was lifted in 2019 but highlights the legal and compliance concerns that could severely affect the operations of some companies.
+While instances of forced labour in seafood supply chains tend to be found in capture fishing, aquaculture companies may still be exposed to this risk through their supply chains.

 In December 2018, the government of British Columbia reached an agreement with First Nations peoples to close several Mowi and Cermaq farms and restrict salmon farming in coastal areas which play an important role in their livelihood.